-Description Fraud Error Judgement Planned response 3 Valuation of land and buildings - • • We plan to address this risk by: Land and buildings are a significant balance on the Authority's balance sheet.
-The valuation of land and buildings is complex and is subject to a number of management assumptions and judgements. critically assessing the scope of work, qualifications, objectivity and independence of each of the Authority's valuers to carry out the required programme of revaluations; Due to the high degree of estimation uncertainty associated, we have determined there is a significant risk in this area considering whether the overall revaluation methodologies used by the Authority's valuers are in line with industry practice, the CIPFA code of At the planning stage of the audit, this risk covers: practice and the Authority's accounting policies; Land &amp; Buildings (as at 31 March 2021, £61.8m) assessing whether valuation movements are in line with market Investment Properties (as at 31 March 2021, £0.1m). expectations by considering valuation trends; critically assessing the approach that the Authority adopts to ensure that assets that are not subject to revaluation in 2021/22 are materially correct, including considering the robustness of that approach in light of the valuation information reported by the Authority's valuers; and considering engaging our own valuation expert to support our work.
+Description Fraud Error Judgement Planned response 3 Valuation of property, plant and equipment Land and buildings are a significant balance on the Authority's balance sheet.
+The valuation of land and buildings is complex and is subject to a number of management assumptions and judgements.
+Due to the high degree of estimation uncertainty associated, we have determined there is a significant risk in this area This risk covers: Investment properties Other PPE related assets.
+0 We plan to address this risk by: critically assessing the Authority's valuer's scope of work, qualifications, objectivity and independence to carry out the required programme of revaluations; Considering whether the overall revaluation methodologies used by the Authority's valuer are in line with industry practice, the CIPFA code of practice and the Authority's accounting policies; assessing whether valuation movements are in line with market expectations by considering valuation trends; critically assessing the treatment of the upward and downward revaluation movements in the Authority's financial statements with regards to the requirements of the CIPFA code of practice.
+Critically assessing the approach that the Authority adopts to ensure that assets that are not subject to revaluation in 2020/21 are materially correct, including considering the robustness of that approach in light of the valuation information reported by the Authority's valuers.